-They can, of course, continue to pay into the system and keep their Medicare coverage active so it’s there for them if they ever decide to move back or return home for treatment.
+They can continue to pay into the system and keep their Medicare coverage active so it’s there for them if they ever decide to move back or return home for treatment.

-However, if you want to retire abroad, there are still some very affordable health care alternatives in other countries.
+If you don't fall into one of these exceptions but want to retire abroad, there are still some very affordable health care alternatives in other countries.
 Here are four primary health care options for retirees living overseas in places where Medicare can't be used.